 The diploma programs at Northeast Community College are designed for students who want a skill in less time than it takes for an Associate of Applied Science Degree.
 These programs are complete programs of study leading to specific employment skills.
-Students who satisfactorily complete a prescribed program of 30 or more semester credit hours must have a cumulative grade average of "C" or better receive the diploma.
+Students who satisfactorily complete a prescribed program of 30 or more semester credit hours must have a cumulative grade average of "C" or better to receive a diploma.
+A student with transfer hours must take a minimum of 9 credit hours from Northeast Community College when seeking a diploma.